- First Signs

 MS is one of the most common causes of non-injurious disability in young and middle-aged adults.

-The exact cause of the disease is unknown; however, scientists believe that a combination of factors triggers MS, including:
+The exact cause of the disease is unknown; however, scientists believe that a combination of the following factors triggers MS:

 What are the very first signs of multiple sclerosis?

 The prominent feature of MS is what is called an “attack” wherein symptoms occur and then resolve (remit) and may appear again (relapse) sometimes months or years apart affecting different organs.
-The most common symptoms are:
+The following are the most common symptoms:

 - Sensory loss

-- Fatigue (occurs in nearly 80 percent of patients)
+- Fatigue (occurs in nearly 80% of patients)